 2. Caprylic acid

-A 2011 study found that caprylic acid was effective in treating some candida infections.
-In fact, it was found to be superior (not to mention less expensive) than some prescription antifungals.
-(9)
+A 2011 review of research studies found that caprylic acid was associated with reduced symptoms of Candida.
+In fact, it was found to be a superior and more cost-effective therapy than some prescription antifungals.
+(22)

 The bottom line